Last winter, I was traveling solo through the jungles of northern Kerala, in South India. One day, I realized that I’d had enough.

 In a new place, getting to your next destination is half the fun.
 So consider taking local transit.

-Be warned, as a foreigner, you’ll get your fair share of selfie requests.
+Be warned, as a traveler, you’ll get your fair share of selfie requests.
 I’ve even had plenty of friendly old ladies invite me over to meet their grandkids!

 Even better, traveling like a local also helps build emerging economies by keeping cash in local circulation.
 So try to keep it local when picking food, accommodation, and transport, and support sustainable businesses while also saving precious funds.